 Artists are always looking for new places to sell art.
-If you’re tired of the same old galleries and the online merry-go-round, then take a look at these 3 unconventional places to sell your art.
+If you’re tired of the same old galleries and the online merry-go-round, then take a look at these 3 unconventional places to sell your art first.

 Hospitals have a captive audience in need of something nice to look at while they’re waiting around for hours (or days!).
 Hotels have empty walls that need filling and some life breathed into them.
 And gift shops, the alternative to galleries but where shoppers visit with the intention of spending their money.

 Let’s tick them off one by one and you can decide if any of these sounds right for you.
-OK let’s begin.
+Then I’ll list 16 Etsy alternatives for you to explore.

 Hospitals have realized that art can help create an atmosphere of peace in which healing may occur.
 They want art on walls, in waiting rooms, and even in the gift shop!